Junia: The Forgotten Apostle

 “Greet Andronicus and Junia, my fellow Jews who have been in prison with me.
 They are outstanding among the apostles, and they were in Christ before I was.”
 Romans 16:7(NIV)

-Similar to other members of the early Jesus movement, Junia and Paul were Jewish and followed the ancient traditions of the people of Israel.
-The term “Christians” was not introduced until several decades after Jesus’ death.
-Over time, non-Jews began to be accepted into the new faith.
+Like other members of the early Jesus movement, Junia and Paul were Jewish and followed the ancient traditions of the people of Israel.
+The term “Christians” was not used until several decades after Jesus’ death.

-When Paul wrote Junia was “in Christ before I was,” he meant Junia believed Jesus was the Messiah before Paul reached the same conclusion on the road to Damascus.
-His vision of Jesus occurred around 34 C.E., shortly after Jesus had died.
-Thus, Junia would have been part of the group of disciples in Jerusalem waiting for the Messiah’s return.
+When Paul wrote that Junia was “in Christ before I was,” he meant Junia believed Jesus was the Messiah before Paul reached the same conclusion on the road to Damascus.
+His vision of Jesus occurred around 34 C.E., a few years after Jesus’ death.
+Therefore, it is very likely that Junia was part of the group of disciples in Jerusalem waiting for the Messiah’s return.
 She may have even traveled with Jesus earlier in his mission.
-We don’t know when Junia received the title of “apostle,” nor do we know when and where she was imprisoned alongside Paul.
+We don’t know when Junia received the title of “apostle,” nor when or where she was imprisoned alongside Paul.

-It is common to believe that Peter established the church in Rome, but the New Testament does not mention Peter ever traveling to Rome.
+It’s a common belief that Peter founded the church in Rome, but the New Testament does not mention him ever traveling there.
 The context of Paul’s letter to the Romans, written in 57 or 58 CE, suggests that Junia was not only present in Rome before him but also held a prominent position within the early Christian community.

 Are Junia and Joanna the same person?

-Many Jews in the Roman world adopted Latin names similar to their given Hebrew or Greek names.
+Many Jews in the Roman world adopted Latin names similar to their Hebrew or Greek names.
 Some scholars contend that the biblical character Joanna, mentioned in Luke 8:2, likely chose a Latin name as a member of Herod Antipas’ court.
-She probably used both names in different contexts.
-In my historical novel, I follow the suggestion that Junia and Joanna are the same individual.
+She probably used both names in different situations.
+In my historical novel, Junia: The Forgotten Apostle, I follow the suggestion that Junia and Joanna are the same person.

-From this passage we learn several things about Joanna:
+From this passage we learn several things about Joanna.
+She was:

-Given all this information, Junia: The Forgotten Apostle follows the trajectory of her life, from her marriage to a royal courtier, her demonic possession, and healing, her missionary activities with Jesus, and her witness of his death and resurrection.
-With the title “apostle,” she spreads Jesus’ teachings, travels with Paul, spends time in prison with him, and finds herself a leader in the Roman Christian community.
+Given all this information, Junia: The Forgotten Apostle traces her life story, from her marriage to a royal courtier, her demonic possession and healing, her missionary work with Jesus, and her witness to his death and resurrection.
+With the title “apostle,” she spreads Jesus’ teachings, travels with Paul, spends time in prison with him, and becomes a leader in the Roman Christian community.
 Along the way, she faces persecution both from the outside world and within her own community of believers.

 For more information

-To prepare for writing Junia, I read widely about the biblical figure.
-A quick search online about “Junia, the apostle” will bring up a lot of accurate and well-researched material and material that uses deceptive scholarship to argue that Junia wasn’t a woman, or that she wasn’t an apostle.
-I highly recommend reading Brant Clements’ six-part series debunking these arguments.
-Each section of the series is fairly short and to the point.
+To prepare for writing about Junia, I read extensively about the biblical figure.
+A quick online search for “Junia, the apostle” will yield a lot of accurate and well-researched material, along with discussions that use misleading scholarship to argue that Junia wasn’t a woman or that she wasn’t an apostle.

 Bauckham, Richard – Gospel Women: Studies of the Named Women in the Gospels (Grand Rapids: William B. Eerdmans Publishing Co., 2002)